How To Start Seeds Indoors

 - Mark containers with the name of what’s growing inside.
 This makes it easier to follow any specific instructions for each herb, vegetable or flower.

 Herbs add a dash of flavor, not only to foods but also as ornamental features.
 There are many herbs to choose from.
 Some of the most popular include chives, dill, thyme, parsley, sage, oregano, basil and cilantro.
-Check out how to grow seeds indoors and indoor herb planters.
+Use an indoor herb planter to grow these herbs all year.

 Tips for How To Start Seeds Indoors

 - For how to start seeds indoors, use trays, such as egg cartons, to plant seeds.
 The extra room of a large clay pot isn’t necessary until the plants have germinated and started to grow.
 Put several small holes in the sides and bottom of each compartment for ventilation.

 - Fill the containers with a good potting mix made specifically for seeds.
 It is lighter in weight than regular potting soil, which is important for tiny seeds that are trying to push their way through the soil to sprout.

 - Combine soilless peat moss along with a seedling mix with equal parts of perlite and vermiculite.
 This type of mixture promotes oxygen and retains moisture.